Do you like to grill and smoke food frequently but don't have the space or the budget to buy both a good grill and a good smoker?

 For those of you that must have the best of both worlds, picking and buying the best grill smoker combo is the way to go.
 However, they can be quite expensive so finding the right one can be tough.

 With dozens of designs and material types, having an expert review your options is a good idea.
-In this article we will review five of the most popular grill smoker combinations to help with your decision.
+In this article we will review seven of the most popular grill smoker combinations to help with your decision.

 Note: If you are in a hurry, you can check our quick product consideration list down below or read our quick comparison table.

 35 x 21 x 36

 55 x 23 x 44

 #1 - The Old Smokey Grill Smoker is an inexpensive but effective option.
 Many people have used their Smokey products for decades due to the aluminum body and the high quality of meat it produces.
 If you are on a budget and need a basic grill which can be used as a smoker that will last, this may be your choice.

 #2 - The Char-Griller 16620 Akorn Kamado is an egg shaped grill that is highly efficient and can excellently perform like a smoker too.
 It is not true indirect heat, but with a few adjustments, it can do low and slow or sear at very high temperatures.
 It is also very easy to assemble.